oddbird/css-sandbox/src/scope/parent-selector.md

 declarations and scoped selectors by default.
 This post explains
-the thought process behind the decision.
+the thought process behind our decision -- which is a change from the current specification.

 ## How the `&` selector works, when nesting